-The news media in the UK will often report quakes around a magnitude three of bigger.
-These are slight compared with the nine-plus magnitude quake that rocked Sumatra in 2004 and triggered the Boxing Day tsunami, or the magnitude 8.8 quake that struck Chile in February 2010.
+A magnitude 3.6 earthquake is slight compared with the nine-plus magnitude quake that rocked Sumatra in 2004 and triggered the Boxing Day tsunami, or the magnitude 8.8 quake that struck Chile in February 2010.

 The magnitude scales quoted by seismologists are not linear.
-Each step equates to a 30-fold increase in the release of energy - so magnitude nine is actually 800,000 times bigger than a magnitude five quake, for example.
+Each step equates to a 30-fold increase in the release of energy - so magnitude nine is actually 800,000 times bigger than a magnitude five quake.

 Also, the numbers do not give any indication of the damage caused.
 This will depend on many things: the number and quality of buildings close by, the nature of the soils on which they are built, etc.

 For this reason, people living on either side of the street can have very different experiences.
 When someone says: "But I felt nothing", it may be explained simply by the construction used on their house.

 How often do such tremors occur in the UK?